+Dammed, diverted and polluted, China's rivers have reached their ecological tipping point.
+China has more large dams than any other country in the world, including the world's largest – the Three Gorges Dam.
 Today there are more than 87,000 dams in China.
 Many of these projects have forced over 23 million people from their homes and land, many of whom are still suffering the impacts of displacement and dislocation.
-Around 30% of China's rivers are severely polluted, and some rivers don't meet the sea anymore.
-Yet despite the serious impacts of dam construction in China, the Chinese government has ambitious plans to expand hydropower generation in what were once some of China's most pristine and diverse river basins ecosystems in the remote southwest – the Lancang (Mekong), the Yarlung Tsangpo (Brahmaputra), the Nu (Salween) Rivers, and upstream of the Three Gorges Dam in the Yangtze River basin.
+Over 42% of China's rivers are severely polluted and three quarters of lakes and reserviors are unsuitable for human consumption and fishing.
+Yet despite the critical state of China’s rivers, the Chinese government has ambitious plans to expand hydropower generation in some of China's few remaining pristine and high bioviersity value river basins ecosystems in the remote southwest – the Lancang (Mekong), the Nu (Salween), the Yarlung Tsangpo (Brahmaputra), and the Jinsha (upstream of the Three Gorges Dam in the Yangtze River basin).